cmk0923/aboutme/index.md

 ### Openhouse

-User can find openhouses nearby user's location.
+Users can find openhouses nearby user's location.

-It's personal use only because the data can not open to public according to realtor.ca's policy.
+It's just a demo app and private use only according to realtor.ca's terms of use.

 React-native & AWS lambda & Mongodb atlas